Web Design Tips: Key Highlights

 - Craft actionable and concise text: Use strong verbs for your CTAs that convey urgency and action, such as “Get started,” “Download now” or “Sign up today”

-- Incorporate urgency into your CTA: Use words like “limited time offer, ” “exclusive,” “last chance,” etc.
+- Incorporate urgency or time-sensitive phrases: Use words like “limited time offer, ” “exclusive,” “last chance,” etc.

 - Place social proof or testimonials near your CTAs: This will help you build trust and credibility and will encourage your users to convert